Context

 You can add personalized delay options with the information from the Context step, meaning you can select the variable that delays users.

-For consistency and error prevention, JSON returned by a Connected Content call will be evaluated as a string data type.
+When making a Connected Content call in a Context step, JSON returned from the call will be evaluated as a string data type for consistency and error prevention.
 If you want to convert this string into JSON, convert it by using as_json_string

 .
 For example: